Meet our passionate team of animal lovers.

 Cassie Czerny, CVT & VPM

 Cassie graduated from Utah Career College with her associates in Veterinary Technology in 2004.
 Recently, she received her undergraduate certificate in Veterinary Practice Management in 2019.
 Cassie worked at a small animal practice in Bountiful, Utah for 10 years.
 She has been part of the Hillside team since 2014.
-She has three dogs named Naomi, Dutch & Alan.
-She enjoys running, camping, skiing, paddle boarding and spending time with her husband and son.
-Her favorite part of working at Hillside is patient care, client education and surgery.
+She has two chihuahuas named Dutch & Alan.
+She enjoys running, biking, skiing, camping, and spending time with her fantastic son.
+Her favorite part of working at Hillside is patient care, client education, and surgery.

 Jamie Bean, DVM